ElectrodeYT/bvpm/README.md

 sums: A list of file hashes.
 Optional; will give a warning when not present.

 A folder called root must be present.
 The files in there will be copied to the root folder.

+# Repository
+BVPM currently has basic repository support.
+It consists of a single folder, with a repo.manifest file in it.
+Packages can be added/removed from it with the bvpm-repo utility, which is in the same executable as bvpm, which is simply symlinked.